TerminatorIsGod/CSGORoll-Daily-Rewards-Bot/README.md

 For support either create an [issue](https://github.com/TerminatorIsGod/CSGORoll-Daily-Rewards-Bot/issues) or message me on discord: TerminatorIsGod

+If you find this program helpful feel free to [leave a vouch](https://www.reddit.com/r/CSGORollServices/comments/1be07ic/csgoroll_daily_rewards_bot/)

 # Table of Contents

 1. [What is this program?](#what-is-this-program)